nhiphamletinh/tiktok_content_generator/README.md

 # Creator Insight — AI prototype for TikTok creators

 A compact, end-to-end prototype that turns TikTok comment threads into script-ready, retention-optimized content outlines.
-Built as a local-first demo showcasing practical LLM workflows, prompt engineering, and a fast product loop — designed to be submitted as an OA for an AI Product Manager intern role focused on social and creator tooling.
+Built as a local-first demo showcasing practical LLM workflows, prompt engineering, and a fast product loop.

 This repo contains a working prototype with:
 - a local embedding pipeline (sentence-transformers)